2vrxjtz5yr-ui/2vrxjtz5yr-ui.github.io/The Essential Cuban Cookbook/recipe-creation-guide.md

 **To read a recipe:**

 1. **Use the `project_knowledge_search` tool** with a query containing:
-   - Recipe name
+   - Recipe name (both Spanish and English if applicable)
    - Page number (if known)
    - Key ingredients or terms from the recipe

-   Example query: `"Pici Aglio e Olio page 181 garlic oil pasta"`
+   Example query: `"Tostadas Cubanas Cuban Toast page 4"`

 2. **The tool will return image results** showing pages from the cookbook
    - These images come from Project Knowledge (NOT the filesystem)